 - The brightness of the colour of a transparent or translucent medium depends on the intensity of light that falls on it and the amount it transmits.

 - Because brightness is related to intensity, it is related to the amplitude of electromagnetic waves.

 - Brightness is influenced by the way the human eye responds to the colours associated with different wavelengths of light.
 For example, yellow appears relatively brighter than reds or blues to an observer.

-- Colour brightness refers to the difference between the way a colour appears to an observer in well-lit conditions compared with its subdued appearance when in shadow or when poorly illuminated.
+So colour brightness can refer to the difference between how a colour appears to an observer in well-lit conditions and its subdued appearance when in shadow or when poorly illuminated.

 - In a general sense, brightness is an attribute of visual perception and produces the impression that something is radiating or reflecting light and/or colour.

 - Colour brightness increases as lighting conditions improve, whilst the vitality of colours decreases when a surface is poorly lit.

 - Optical factors affecting colour brightness include: